 Key deer eat more than 160 species of plants.
 The 2 most important are mangrove trees and thatch palm berries.
 They are perfectly adapted to thrive on native vegetation.
 They have very delicate gastrointestinal systems and that is one of several important reasons they should not be fed.

-It’s no problem for this doe to feed on high-up branches.
+It’s no problem for this Key deer doe to stand on hind legs to reach desired vegetation.

-Here you can see a group of young deer led by a collared doe foraging on Red Mangrove.
+A group of young Key deer led by a collared doe foraging on Red Mangrove.

-Pictured here is a doe stripping off Thatch Palm berries during summer.
-A favorite!
+Key Deer doe stripping off Thatch Palm berries during summer.

 Key deer doe eating grass.